 Krol Ko tours

-Not many tours visit Krol Ko because it's a damaged, small temple.
+Not many tours visit here because it’s a damaged, small temple.
 Krol Ko does not attract many tourists.
-If you like to visit Krol Ko, check the tours below, or ask tuktuk driver to take you there.
+If you like to visit here, check the tours below, or ask tuktuk driver to take you there.